 Each Chromebook comes with two USB-2.0 ports, two USB-C ports, a headphone jack, and a microSD card reader.

 CDs and DVDs

-Chrome devices have no optical disc drives, so if you have files (eg photos) saved to disc, you will need to use an external disc drive to read them.
+APNK Chrome devices do not have optical disc drives, so if you have files (eg photos) saved to an optical disc (CD or DVD), you will need to use an external optical drive to read them.

 Phone USB charging/file storage

 You can charge all mobile devices from your Chrome station.
 This includes Android phones, iPhones, and tablets.

 Note that some devices (especially Apple devices) maybe automatically load your camera files when connected.

 For more information on Chrome the help menu can be accessed with ctrl + shift + ?